-8.2.1 The handgun is prepared as specified in the written stage briefing, and is in compliance with the requirements of the relevant Division.

-- 8.2.2 The competitor assumes the start position as specified in the written stage briefing.
+- 8.2.1 The firearm is prepared, made safe and held or placed as specified in the written stage briefing, and is in compliance with the requirements of the relevant Division. - 8.2.2 [H] The competitor assumes the start position as specified in the written stage briefing.
 Unless otherwise specified, the competitor must stand erect, facing downrange, with the handgun loaded and holstered, and arms hanging naturally by the sides (see Appendix E2).
-A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Officer to reshoot the course of fire. - 8.2.3 A course of fire must never require or allow a competitor to touch or hold a handgun, loading device or projectile after the "Standby" command and before the Start Signal (except for unavoidable touching with the lower arms). - 8.2.4 A course of fire must never require the competitor to draw a handgun from the holster with the weak hand. - 8.2.5 A course of fire must never require the competitor to re-holster a handgun after the Start Signal.
+A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Officer to reshoot the course of fire. - [RP] Unless specified in the written stage briefing, the competitor's stance prior to the commencement of the course of fire must be standing erect, with the firearm in the ready condition, held in both hands, stock touching the competitor at hip level, barrel parallel to the ground, trigger guard downwards, muzzle pointing downrange with the fingers outside the trigger guard.
+This applies to all firearm ready conditions, unless otherwise specified in the written stage briefing. - 8.2.2.1 [RP] Unless otherwise stated in the written stage briefing holding the gun upside down is not acceptable. - 8.2.2.2 [RP] A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Officer to reshoot the course of fire. - 8.2.2.3 [RP] Different stages may require the "ready position" to be prone, kneeling, sitting or as otherwise stated in the written stage briefing.
+However, the "ready condition" of the firearm stipulated here and the general outline of the "ready position" will prevail. - 8.2.2.4 [RP] A course of fire must never permit a competitor to start a stage with the firearm mounted into the shoulder and pointing towards targets. - 8.2.3 [H] A course of fire must never require or allow a competitor to touch or hold a handgun, loading device or projectile after the "Standby" command and before the Start Signal (except for unavoidable touching with the lower arms). - [RP] A course of fire must never require or allow a competitor to touch or hold a magazine, loading device or projectile, other than a magazine fitted to the firearm, after the "Standby" command and before the Start Signal (except for unavoidable touching with the lower arms). - 8.2.4 [H] A course of fire must never require the competitor to draw a handgun from the holster with the weak hand. - 8.2.5 [H] A course of fire must never require the competitor to re-holster a handgun after the Start Signal.
 However, a competitor may re-holster provided this is accomplished safely, and the handgun is either unloaded or in a ready condition stated in Section 8.1.
-Violations will be subject to disqualification (see Rule 10.5.11).
+Violations will be subject to disqualification (see Rule 10.5.12).